Import, score, and analyse ScoreMe questionnaire data in R.

 wide <- scores_wide(exp)See vignette("getting-started", package = "tallieR") for a full worked example.

-🧮 Supported questionnaires
+🧮 Supported instruments

 | ID | Full name | Score range | Reference |